Portrait of Professor Matthew Agarwala

 Scotland can play a transformative role in creating a sustainable future for the planet and combatting the climate emergency according to a world-renowned economist.

-Professor Matthew Agarwala, a Cambridge University environmental economist and honorary professor at Scotland’s Rural College, delivered this weekend’s annual James Mirrlees Lecture at Wigtown Book Festival.
+Professor Matthew Agarwala, a Cambridge University environmental economist, honorary professor at Scotland’s Rural College and affiliate of Bennett Institute for Innovation & Policy Acceleration at University of Sussex, delivered this weekend’s annual James Mirrlees Lecture at Wigtown Book Festival.

 He highlighted how economic development has transformed human life across the planet – increasing health, wealth and well-being and vastly reducing the numbers living in poverty.